 How to Get from Cartagena to Isla Barú

 To get from Cartagena to Isla Barú, there are a few options.
 If you’re looking to spend the day on Playa Blanca, you can head straight from Cartagena to Playa Blanca.
-You can take a ferry, a private shuttle, or a bus + moto-taxi.
-You can also book a private day tour, like this one.
-Along Dusty Roads has a fantastic guide outlining each option.
+You can book a ferry or shuttle, or take a taxi or moto-taxi.
+You can also book a day tour, like this one.

 But it’s us, of course, so nothing is ever as easy and low-stress as it’s supposed to be…